adhiluphanna/deliciousrecipeh/content/post/417-recipe-of-favorite-crab-or-lobster-bisque.md

 - "1 tsp Thyme"
 - "2 tsp Worcestershire sauce"
 recipeinstructions:
-- "Very finely chop the onion, celery &amp; carrot."
+- "Very finely chop the onion, celery & carrot."
 - "Make sure you get as much of the crab shell out as you can.
-There are some tips &amp; tricks to doing this that you can look up on Google."
+There are some tips & tricks to doing this that you can look up on Google."
 - "With a large pot on medium heat, melt butter and then add flour.
 Stir until roux bubbles."
-- "Add onion, celery &amp; carrot.
+- "Add onion, celery & carrot.
 Cook/stir until vegetables are soft."
 - "Add the rest of the ingredients except for crab/lobster meat.
 Stir until you get desired thickness."
 - "Add crab/lobster meat.
 Stir and cook long enough for meat to heat up."
 - "That&#39;s it.
 Serve.
 Let me know what you think please!"